-The Company adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Listing Rules as the code of conduct regarding securities transactions by Directors and by relevant employees of the Group.
-All Directors confirmed, following specific enquiries made by the Company, that they fully complied with the Model Code and its code of conduct regarding the Directors' securities transactions during the year ended 31 March 2021.
+The Company adopted the Model Code as set out in Appendix 10 to the Listing Rules as the code of conduct regarding securities transactions by Directors and by relevant employees of the Group.
+All Directors confirmed, following specific enquiries made by the Company, that they complied with the Model Code and its code of conduct regarding the Directors' securities transactions during the year ended 31 March 2022.